 The course is divided into two parts because it covers two branches of law.
 Part A deals primarily with the principles of international human rights law, and Part B, covers selected topics on international humanitarian law.
-The first part will be covered in 7 weeks, while the latter in 6.
+The first part will be covered in 8 weeks (first term), while the latter in 5 (second term).